doggybootsy/Mobile_Messages/README.md

     <img src="https://i.imgur.com/VBE49wL.png">
 </p>

+### Description
+Still pretty buggy trying to find a patch

 ### Variables to adjust
 You can adjust 11 values in the Theme by changing the Variables in the _index.css